typesense/typesense-instantsearch-adapter/test/support/testground/README.md

 yarn start
 ```

-Open http://localhost:3000 to see your app.
+Open http://localhost:3000/index.html or http://localhost:3000/federated_search.html to see the app.